-Well as the father of two daughters, I don’t like these kinds of generalizations.
-And growing up, we never talked about “this is something for boys” (or “this is something for girls”).
+And as the father of two daughters, we never talked about “this is something for boys” (or “this is something for girls”) in my house when they were growing up.
 Not when it came to interests, or talents, or toys.
 And certainly not careers.

 - boys think that they know more than they do

 - girls think that they know less than they do

 The consequence is the same: boys and girls can struggle “equally” (at the controls of heavy equipment) but for different reasons:

 - boys need to learn to slow down